When you first start your business, you’re wearing every hat—you’re overseeing every single aspect of the company:

 - Give them access to your marketing tech stack—you want to be able to manage the tasks and projects your coordinator is working on.
 Giving them access to the programs and tools your team uses is important for transparency and accountability.

 - Integrate them with your team—most people work best when they feel ‘part of the team.’
-They’ll communicate better with you and your team.
+As a result, they’ll communicate better with you and your team.
 This is especially important for marketing roles where collaboration is key.

 - Get them to interview a few of your best customers—a quick way for your new team member to learn about your business quickly is to learn directly from your audience and have them interview your customers.

 Two things are almost always in short supply for small business owners: time and money.
-Is it worth it to spend money on a Marketing Coordinator if it frees up your time and contributes to your business’s growth?
+So is it worth it to spend money on a Marketing Coordinator if it frees up your time and contributes to your business’s growth?

 The answer is most likely yes.